SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I talk more about initial sessions later in [Session Concepts](#session-concepts), but here are some extra tips that are more applicable during recruitment debates than the debates once they've joined.

 A slight detour:
 I once judged a debate tournament for schoolkids, and my chair was Yash Alva from RCL.
 The PM, who was a 9th grader, spoke for 4 minutes, and then her teammate kept whispering to her to help her in her speech.
-I was indignant that Yash wasn't doing anything, and asked him why he wasn't stopping it.
-He said, "It's fine let's let it slide", and I thought he was some dumb
+I was indignant that Yash wasn't doing anything, and thought he was a dumb chair.
+After the debate, he explained to me, "These are schoolkids.
+The PM was already nervous, and if he shut up her teammate she would feel more nervous and alone.